efornara/godot/GLES2.md

 soon become unfeasible.
 In that case, and if you need the additional features, you are better off tracking master, for which frequent builds should be available.

-The main use case for this branch is a beginner who focuses on simple 2D games mostly to learn the engine, prefers a more stable editor compared to master, but has on old PC and/or a low-end Android phone.
-For this, this branch should be fairly useable.

-It goes without saying that this branch is unsupported and most likely buggy.
-Users looking to release games to the public are advised to wait for the official release of godot 3.1.

 Usage
 -----